ken-soares/ken-soares/README.md

 What do I do:
 * front-end web with vanilla js, html and css
-* algorithms python and C
+* algorithms in python and C
-* learning Linux and more advanced web technologies
+* Linux and web technologies

 You can also find my dotfiles for my linux based computers in my `.dotfiles` repo.